 People will usually make a claim for Universal Credit on-line, during which initial claim verification will take place.
-After making a claim, an initial interview will take place with the claimant at which eligibility for Universal Credit will be confirmed, and the claimant will accept a Claimant Commitment.
+After making a claim, an initial interview will take place with the claimant at which the eligibility for Universal Credit will be confirmed, and the claimant will accept a Claimant Commitment.
 At this point, a claimant will be recorded as starting Universal Credit.
 Users should note that the statistics on claims made are three weeks more up-to-date than statistics on starts and caseload.
 Not all people who make a claim for Universal Credit will go on to start.
+The statistics for claims and starts used in this publication include all claims and starts to Universal Credit.